Royal Indian Navy: History

-HMIS Bombay in Sydney Harbour, 1942.

 Royal Indian Naval personnel on board a landing craft during combined operations off Myebon, Burma, January 1945.

 HMIS Sutlej leaves Hong Kong for Japan as part of the Allied forces of occupation.

 East India Company

 1612–1830, the Bombay Marine

 The East India Company was established in 1599, and it began to create a fleet of fighting ships in 1612, soon after Captain Thomas Best defeated the Portuguese at the Battle of Swally.
 This led the company to build a port and to establish a small navy based at Suvali, in Surat, Gujarat, to protect its trade routes.
 The Company named the force the 'Honourable East India Company's Marine', and the first fighting ships arrived on 5 September 1612.

 This force protected merchant shipping off the Gulf of Cambay and the rivers Tapti and Narmada.
 The ships also helped map the coastlines of India, Persia and Arabia.
 During the 17th century, the small naval fleet consisted of a few English warships and a large number of locally built gunboats of two types, ghurabs and gallivats, crewed by local fishermen.
 The larger ghurabs were heavy, shallow-draft gunboats of 300 tons (bm) each, and carried six 9 to 12-pounder guns; the smaller gallivats were about 70 tons (bm) each and carried six 2 to 4-pounder guns.
 In 1635, the East India Company established a shipyard at Surat, where they built four pinnaces and a few larger vessels to supplement their fleet.

 In 1686, with most of the English commerce moving to Bombay, the force was renamed the "Bombay Marine".
 This force fought the Marathas and the Sidis and took part in the Anglo-Burmese Wars.
 While it recruited Indian sailors extensively, it had no Indian commissioned officers.

 Commodore William James was appointed to command the Marine in 1751.
 On 2 April 1755, commanding the Bombay Marine's ship Protector, he attacked the Maratha fortress of Tulaji Angre at Severndroog between Bombay and Goa.
 James had instructions only to blockade the stronghold, but he was able to get close enough to bombard and destroy it.

 In February 1756, the Marine supported the capture of Gheriah (Vijaydurg Fort) by Robert Clive and Admiral Watson, and was active in skirmishes against the French, helping to consolidate the British position in India.
 In 1809, a fleet of 12 ships of the Marine bombarded the city of Ras al-Khaimah, a pirate stronghold, in an unsuccessful attempt to quell Arab piracy.
 A subsequent mission in 1819 with 11 vessels proved successful in blockading the city for four days, after which the tribal chieftain surrendered.